-The benefits of dark chocolate keep piling up: mental clarity, lowered blood pressure, decreased appetite.
-A recent study found that a particular type of antioxidant in cocoa prevented laboratory mice from gaining excess weight and actually lowered their blood sugar levels.
-Another study at Louisiana State University found that gut microbes in one stomach ferment chocolate and boost our body's production of heart-healthy polyphenolic compounds, including butyrate, a fatty acid that decelerates the behavior of genes linked to insulin resistance and inflammation.
+The benefits of dark chocolate keep piling up: mental clarity, lowered blood pressure, and decreased appetite.
+A 2014 study found that a particular type of antioxidant in cocoa prevented laboratory mice from gaining excess weight and actually lowered their blood sugar levels.
+In 2018, Louisiana State University also conducted a study and found that gut microbes in one stomach ferment chocolate and boost our body's production of heart-healthy polyphenolic compounds, including butyrate, a fatty acid that decelerates the behavior of genes linked to insulin resistance and inflammation.
 Add fruit to the chocolate to boost fermentation and the release of the compounds!

 But make sure you're choosing the right kind of chocolate: Look for a cacao content of 70% or above, and stay away from Dutch cocoa, as the Dutching process destroys up to 77% of the healthy compounds in chocolate.

 A previous version of this article originally appeared in The Zero Belly Diet by Dave Zinczenko.

 More content from Healthy Eating